How to care for your Herbs

 If kept indoors, mist a few times per week.

-Your Rosemary Bush will do best in temperatures between 60-90 degrees.
+Rosemary will do best in temperatures between 60-90 degrees.

 Rosemary is non-toxic.
 However, it is meant to be eaten by humans and not pets.